DavisLaboratory/maph/index.md

 > "WriteDBtoSIF" , takes an input database [-idb] and an output path [-op]

-To write the SIF and attribute files, PhlashyNAMe requires the input database directory and the output directory path.
+To write the SIF and attribute files, maph requires the input database directory and the output directory path.
 The command is as follows:
 ```
 java -jar ./path/to/jars/maph.jar -m WriteDBtoSIF -idb ./path/to/graph/ -op ./path/to/output/
 ```